 Toggling the cadence — UI

 In the Studio at Algorithms → Models → , the model-detail panel has a Learning section with the same three controls: anautoLearn toggle, a learnMode dropdown, and a learnSchedule text field with format hints.
-Changes save via PUT and take effect on the next cron tick (within 60 seconds in production).
+Changes save via PUT immediately; the new cadence takes effect from the next scheduled-retrains run.
+Note the retrain cron itself runs daily by default (the in-process maintenance scheduler fires /api/v1/cron/scheduled-retrains on a 1440-minute cadence), so a shortened learnSchedule is only honored as often as the cron runs — point an external scheduler at the endpoint if you need sub-daily retrains.

 Recommended cadence per use case